 A: Admittedly, “newsletter” is a bit of a misnomer.
 Substack is a newsletter platform, but a wide variety of publications fall under that rubric.
 I do sometimes write about newsworthy happenings in the genre, but when that happens, it’s incidental rather than planned.
 I don’t link any of my coverage to album release schedules.

 Q: Who’s behind this?

 I’m based in the U.S., in the unceded lands of the Chinook Nation - also known as Portland, OR.
-My previous writings on dark ambient music have been published at I Die: You Die, Heathen Harvest, and the Pagan Bloggers portal.
+My previous writings on dark ambient music have been published at I Die: You Die, Heathen Harvest, Wounds of the Earth, and the Pagan Bloggers portal.

 1. To foster greater appreciation for this underrepresented (but growing!) musical genre, attract newcomers, and inspire listeners to dig in deeper.

 2. To honor and give back something of depth and lasting value to the long list of artists whose work sustains and inspires me.

 3. To help listeners decide what’s worth their time.
 No one can listen to everything, even in an obscure music community like dark ambient.

 4. To create space for contemplative, slow-paced, deep-dive music writing driven by appreciation rather than release schedules.